Machine Learning lifecycle challenges

 Case study: New York taxi fair prediction challenge

 Recently, we published a blog post on how to do data wrangling and machine learning on a large dataset using the Databricks platform.
 We built a benchmark model and did some predictions.
-Now let's see how we can use some of the features of MLflow to refine the model over many hyperparameter tuning iterations and package it for distribution in a way that the results can be re-created.
+Now let’s see how we can use some of the features of MLflow to refine the model over many hyperparameter tuning iterations and package it for distribution in a way that allows results recreation.
 We will also register the best of the models in a model-registry and deploy it to different environments.

 The selected dataset is from a Kaggle competition.
 The dataset has over 55 million taxi trips and is over 5GB in size.

 In that previous blog post, we checkpointed the code into 3 sections.
 For this blog post, we will start after Checkpoint-2 where we have completed data wrangling.
 The TensorFlow-Keras and MLflow code presented in this blog post will depend upon the data inputs produced before this checkpoint.
 Please see the attached notebook at the beginning of this blog post for the full code including the Apache Spark data-wrangling section.

 To give more context to this case study we have to re-visit our previous blog.
 There we discussed how to set up a Databricks Standard Edition cluster with ML support and AWS S3 integration.
 When you set up your cluster with 6.6 ML Runtime all the MLflow modules will be available to be used with the APIs as well as the web interfaces.

 Let’s consider MLflow Tracking as MLflow modules can be used independently from one another, which his makes its adoption much easier.
 We can pick the module that best suits our initial work and then combine it with other modules to add more lifecycle features as we get a better understanding.